-The Wolper Law Firm is currently investigating claims against Raymond James’ with regard to its sales practices involving Unit Investment Trusts (UITs) and, specifically, the sales practices of Raymond James Financial Advisors, Lynne Faust and Michael Faust.
+The Wolper Law Firm, P.A. is currently investigating claims against Raymond James’ with regard to its sales practices involving Unit Investment Trusts (UITs) and, specifically, the sales practices of Raymond James Financial Advisors, Lynne Faust and Michael Faust.
 Lynne Faust has been in the securities industry since 1981 and her son, Michael Faust, has been in the securities industry since 1999.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on October 17, 2018, both Lynne Faust and Michael Faust were terminated by Raymond James due to alleged misconduct with regard to the sale of Unit Investment Trusts.
 Specifically, their FINRA BrokerCheck reports disclose the basis for termination as “Discharged due to concerns relating to the nature of advisor’s UIT activity.”

 For a full copy of Lynn Faust’s BrokerCheck report, click https://brokercheck.finra.org/individual/summary/729012#disclosuresSection and for a copy of Michael Faust’s BrokerCheck report, click https://brokercheck.finra.org/individual/summary/4050967#disclosuresSection

 A Unit Investment Trust is a closed-end investment company typically issues redeemable securities (or “units”), like a mutual fund, which means that the UIT will buy back an investor’s “units,” at the investor’s request, at their approximate net asset value (NAV).
 A UIT typically will make a one-time “public offering” of only a specific, fixed number of units (like closed-end funds).
 Many UIT sponsors, however, will maintain a secondary market, which allows owners of UIT units to sell them back to the sponsors and allows other investors to buy UIT units from the sponsors.